 RESPONSIVE SEARCH ADS BUILD WITH ARTIFICIAL INTELLIGENCE

 Responsive search is an advertising tool that has now been streamlined by the Google Marketing Platform.
 This program asks advertisers to submit anywhere between three and fifteen different creative ad layouts and as many meta-descriptions to Google’s ad database.
-Google then uses its gathered data to determine which ad, from a collection, is right for each particular instance autonomously through the use of AI.
+Google then uses its gathered data to determine which ad is right for each particular instance autonomously through the use of AI.

 Although Google marketing is at the forefront of responsive search advertisements, it is being implemented elsewhere.
 It’s been deployed most recently in Netflix’s new algorithm update.
 This renovation applies to the thumbnails we see before clicking on a show or movie.
 Depending on our search and watch habits, Netflix’s algorithm decides which thumbnail photo to display in order to gain users attention and get them to click on that show.